ggatward/soe-ci-pipeline/README.md

 ```
 * The Satellite/Capsule requires a restart for the updated puppet configuration to take effect.

+** NOTE - After upgrading the Satellite version the puppet.conf configuration must be re-applied, as the Satellite upgrade will reset it to defaults **

 ### Satellite 6 Capsules

 * Create a `jenkins` user on the capsule (OS)